Academy-Omen/django-blogx/ReadMe.md

 -> Add content to your database

--> Update home views and add to home page
+-> Update home views and add load data on template

 ```py